jonasbrocas007/jonasbrocas007/README.md

 I like Operating systems and programming languages.
 I use arch Btw.
 My main programming language is python but i know python and rust.
+### Project Updates.
+31/07 - Transfered Badalhoco-Code to Comunismno.
+31/07 - Dumped MaltaLang for a while at least.

 <!--
 **jonasbrocas007/jonasbrocas007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.